WYAR

 WYAR (88.3 MHz) is a non-commercial radio station broadcasting an Adult standards radio format.
-Licensed to Yarmouth, Maine, United States, with the transmitter and tower located on nearby Cousins Island, the station serves the Portland, Maine and Lewiston-Auburn, Maine area.
-The station is licensed to Heritage Radio Society, Inc., a 501(c)(3) non-profit corporation.
+Licensed to Yarmouth, Maine, United States, with the transmitter and tower located on nearby Cousins Island, the station serves the Portland and Lewiston-Auburn area.
+The station, established by Gary King in 1998, is licensed to Heritage Radio Society, Inc., a 501(c)(3) non-profit corporation.

 WYAR has a large collection of more than 10,000 78-rpm records, many of which have been enhanced by digital signal processing.
 The station also airs some early jazz programming and community issues and news.